rust-lang/rfcs/text/0000-std-aware-cargo.md

 # Summary
 [summary]: #summary

-Currently, the `core` and `std` components of Rust are handled in a different way than Cargo handles other crate dependencies.
+As of Rust 1.33.0, the `core` and `std` components of Rust are handled in a different way than Cargo handles other crate dependencies.
 This causes issues for non-mainstream targets, such as WASM, Embedded, and new not-yet-tier-1 targets.
 The following RFC proposes a roadmap to address these concerns in a consistent and incremental process.

 # Motivation
 [motivation]: #motivation

 In today's Rust environment, `core` and `std` are shipped as precompiled objects.
 This was done for a number of reasons, including faster compile times, and a more consistent experience for users of these dependencies.
 This design has served the bulk of users fairly well.
 However there are a number of less common uses of Rust, that are not well served by this approach.
 Examples include:

-* Supporting new/arbitrary targets, such as those defined by a ".json" file
+* Supporting new/arbitrary targets, such as those defined by a custom target (".json") file
 * Modifying `core` or `std` through use of feature flags
-* Users who would like to make different optimizations to `core` or `std`, such as `opt-level = 'z'`, with `panic = "abort"`
+* Users who would like to make different optimizations to `core` or `std`, such as `opt-level = 's'`, with `panic = "abort"`

 Previously, these needs were somewhat addressed by the external tool [xargo], which managed the recompilation of these dependencies when necessary.
 However, this tool has become [deprecated], and even when supported, required a nightly version of the compiler for all operation.

 This approach has [gathered support] from various [rust team members].
-This RFC aims to take inspiration from tools and workflows like [xargo], integrating them into Cargo itself.
+This RFC aims to take inspiration from tools and workflows used by tools like [xargo], integrating them into Cargo itself.

 [xargo]: https://github.com/japaric/xargo
 [deprecated]: https://github.com/japaric/xargo/issues/193